Adopted by consensus in 2006

 The adoption of the strategy fulfiled the commitment made by world leaders at the 2005 September Summit and builds on many of the elements proposed by the Secretary-General in his 2 May 2006 report, entitled Uniting against Terrorism: Recommendations for a Global Counter-Terrorism Strategy.

-2016 marks the 10th anniversary of the UN Global Counter-Terrorism Strategy.
+2016 marked the 10th anniversary of the UN Global Counter-Terrorism Strategy.

 Reviewed every 2 years